kupferlauncher/kupfer/Documentation/PluginAPI.rst

 Leaf
 ::::

+Leaf inherits KupferObject.

-Leaf inherits KupferObject and it represents an object that the user will want to act on.
+Leaf it represents an object that the user will want to act on.
 Examples are a file, an application or a Free-text query (TextLeaf).

 This defines, in addition to KupferObject: